 Of course, this conversation isn’t the only example of Mary sending George the approval message: “You are good at fulfilling your responsibilities, and I trust you will always do your best for us.”
 She does it again and again, picking up the pieces whenever his confidence crumbles.
 She seems to understand innately that her husband fears failure and uselessness more than anything else in the world and that he depends on her for reassurance and restoration.

 It makes a girl wonder: angels aside, what REALLY would have happened to George without Mary?????

-Leave a comment on this post to be entered in The Third Annual Wife for Life Classic Hollywood Christmas Giveaway!
-All thoughtful commenters on this blog between now and 9am PST December 23rd, 2016, will be entered in a RANDOM.ORG drawing for one of three Hollywood Christmas classics on DVD (including It’s a Wonderful Life).
+Leave a comment on this post to be entered in The Fourth Annual Wife for Life Classic Hollywood Christmas Giveaway!
+All thoughtful commenters on this blog between now and 11:59m PST December 31st, 2019, will be entered in a RANDOM.ORG drawing for one of FOUR Hollywood Christmas classics on DVD (including It’s a Wonderful Life) as well as an autographed copy of Wife for Life: The Power to Succeed in Marriage.
 Each comment (one per post please) will count as an entry.
-Come back and comment on all our December blog posts to better your chances!
+Come back and comment on all the Hollywood Christmas Classics blog posts (published Wednesdays in December) to better your chances!